 Bentonville and the surrounding region proudly brand themselves as the Mountain Biking Capital of the World, with an extensive network of cycling trails linking key districts and open spaces.
 The Arkansas Missouri Trail is a major east-west corridor, connecting Bentonville and Rogers while running directly through the NWACC campus.
 This trail is more than infrastructure—it’s a vital cultural artery for cyclists and outdoor enthusiasts alike.

-NWACC’s campus consists of low-rise academic buildings set among surface parking, wooded areas, and open lawns.
-Most buildings feature red brick, tan stucco, and green metal roofs, while newer facilities, such as the Integrated Design Lab, incorporate more contemporary materials and styles.
-The landscape includes open lawns, art installations, hardscape plazas, stormwater areas, and a wooded pond known as the Outdoor Living Lab.
-Streets primarily accommodate vehicles, with limited pedestrian infrastructure and a mix of surface and structured parking.
-The campus remains functional and accessible, with opportunities for improved cohesion and ecological integration.
+NWACC’s campus features low-rise academic buildings, mostly red brick, stucco, and green roofs, with newer facilities using contemporary styles.
+The landscape includes lawns, plazas, art, stormwater areas, and the wooded Outdoor Living Lab.
+Streets prioritize vehicles, with limited pedestrian infrastructure and mixed parking.
+The campus is functional but offers opportunities for greater cohesion and ecological integration.

 Process